Glauk Konjufca: Speaker of the Assembly

 After Vetëvendosje's victory in the 2019 Kosovan parliamentary election, Konjufca was appointed speaker of the Assembly on 26 December 2019 by a vote of 75 to 27.
 He resigned on 3 February 2020, taking office as the Minister of Foreign Affairs of Kosovo.
 He served in this position until 3 June 2020, when the new government led by the then-opposition parties was established.

 Konjufca was the second most voted candidate in the 2021 Kosovan parliamentary election, which Vetëvendosje won by a landslide.
 On 22 March 2021, he was elected speaker of the Assembly by a vote of 69 to 33.
 With a vacant presidency, Konjufca was also serving as acting president until the election of Vjosa Osmani.

 As Speaker of the Assembly of Kosovo, Glauk Konjufca has been an outspoken advocate for Kosovo’s sovereignty and has taken a critical stance on the EU-led dialogue with Serbia.
 He publicly supported Prime Minister Albin Kurti's claims of bias and partisanship by the European Union Special Representative for the Serbia-Kosovo dialogue, Miroslav Lajcak, arguing that Lajčák’s positions have been continuously closely aligned with the interests of Serbia, while being clearly unfavorable to Kosovo’s national interests or statehood.

-Following the 2025 Kosovan parliamentary elections, Glauk Konjufca did not seek re-election as Speaker of the Assembly of Kosovo.
+Following the February 2025 Kosovan parliamentary elections, Glauk Konjufca did not seek re-election as Speaker of the Assembly of Kosovo.
 His party, Vetevendosje, nominated then-Minister of Justice Albulena Haxhiu for the position; however, the Assembly has failed to elect a new speaker after multiple attempts, resulting in a National Assembly deadlock and a political stalemate that has eventually delayed the formation of a new government.
 Konjufca was subsequently declared as prime minister-designate as part of a compromise agreement, but failed to win a majority in the Assembly on 19 November.